simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 22. Create a new  **client**  folder under `src/test/java/com/example`.
 Within this package create a new Java file called `OpenAIClientTests.java`.
 * The IDE should create an empty Java class definition for you.

 23. Alter the test class to include the `@SpringBootTest` annotation.
-Tell boot to run as a non-web application and 'openai' profile active like this:
+Tell boot to activate the 'openai' profile:
 ```
-@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.NONE)
+@SpringBootTest
 @ActiveProfiles("openai")
 public class OpenAIClientTests {
     //...